NikaBabiy/Nika_and_Ali_Dev_Workshop/README.md

 Here are some future enhancements we have in mind:

 1. **Enhanced UI/UX**
-   - Integrate responsive design improvements.
+   - Integrate a more responsive design improvements.
    - Add new interactive UI elements and animations.

-2. **Automated End-to-End Testing**
-   - Increase test coverage by adding Cypress or similar tooling.
-   - Automate deployment checks to maintain high-quality releases.

-3. **API Integration & Scaling**
-   - Implement additional APIs or microservices for extended functionality.
-   - Optimize for performance as data and user base grow.

-4. **Internationalization (i18n)**
-   - Expand language support to cater to a global audience.
-   - Provide translation and localization management workflows.
+2. **API Integration**
+   - Implement APIs that will take real data about existing Israeli & Palestinian schools.
+   - Add the opthion to edit your school data.

+3. **Adding a Feature for Students**
+   - Making the app accessible for students that already got to know eachother with the assistance of Qalb Le Lev.

 ---

-## Contributing Developers
+## About the Developers

 - **Nika Babiy**
-  *Role:* Project Initiator & Core Developer
-  *Contributions:* Architecture design, core feature implementation, code reviews.
+  *Role:* Developer in the start-up Qalb Le Lev

 - **Ali Abu Salih**
-  *Role:* Co-Instructor & Feature Owner
-  *Contributions:* Workshop instruction, feature planning, collaboration management.
+  *Role:* Developer in the start-up Qalb Le Lev

 ---